surveyjs/survey-library/docs/LibraryOverview.md

 Please review [the following demo](https://surveyjs.io/Examples/Library/?id=survey-processtext) to play with these and other properties.

+<div id="calculatedvalues"></div>

+## Calculated Values

+Since v1.1.10 you may use calculated values in your text processing.
+Calculated Value item has three writable properties: **name** (it should be unique), **expression** (value read-only property is calculated based on this expression) and **includeIntoResult** (a Boolean property, false by default.
+Set it to true, to include it into survey.data).
+It has one read-only property: **value** (calculated automatically based on expression).

+Please, review [the following example](https://surveyjs.io/Examples/Library/?id=survey-calculatedvalues) to see how it works.

 <div id="validation"></div>

 ## Validation, on client and on server